agoose77/packaging-pyopp-2025/content/who-am-i.md

 - - :::{image} ../media/graduation.jpg
     :width: 50%
     :::
-  - I completed my {span}`PhD in Nuclear Structure` at the University of Birmingham.
+  - {span}`PhD in Nuclear Structure` from the University of Birmingham, and previous postdoc at Princeton University.

 - - I'm an {span}`Open Source Applications Engineer` at {span}`2i2c`.
   - ![](../media/2i2c-logo.webp)